How can you get Started with a Business or Making Money if you have Literally no Money to put Towards it?

 Keeping your banking separate is important because you want to be able to easily track your income and expenses to ensure your tax is done easily.

-Once you are properly set up, get a business account and proper accounting software (such as Xero which you can try for free).
+Once you are properly set up, get a business account and proper accounting software.

 This is FREE.
 Do not pay to get one.
 Head to the ABR website to find out more.

 4. Get A Website – From $3.95 pm